 Is it possible to develop a food allergy during college?

-You can develop food allergies, gluten sensitivity, or celiac disease at any time, sometimes to foods that you eat often.
-Some people are born with their allergies and remember nothing else; others develop allergies in college or much after.
+You can develop food allergies, gluten sensitivity, or celiac disease at any time, sometimes even to foods that you eat often.
+Some people are born with their allergies and remember nothing else; others develop allergies in college or much later.
 If you think you are developing a food intolerance, see a doctor as soon as possible and start a food diary, which can help you track where your symptoms originate.
 You may also have access to a campus nutritionist who can help you make dietary changes and eat well on campus.

 How might my food allergy affect me during college?